DannyDannyDanny/Massive-Algorithm-Notes/README.md

 $B$ is I/O block size and $n$ is Length of string $S$

 * Divide $S$ into substrings - such that any two substrings can be loaded in one I/O.
-* Read the first and last substrings into memory and reverse.
+* Read the first and last substrings into memory and reverse each substring.
 * Write the reversed substrings each to the others original position.
-* Working inwards, repeat the process with the next two $B/2$ long substrings from either end.
+* Working inwards, repeat the process for each pair of substrings until S has been reversed.

 The whole process takes $O(n/B)$ I/Os.